preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 Query
 -----------
 Here you decide what to rollup in the block.
-(Image from Omnia v7).

 .. image:: publishing-app-rollup-settings-query-v7.png

 + **Scope**: You can choose to rollup all public publishing apps, all the logged in user follows, or to display the last publishing app the user visited.
-+ **Permission**: Available in Omnia 7.0 and later.
-Used for security trimming.
++ **Permission**: Used for security trimming.
 For more information, see: :doc:`Security trimming in app rollups </general-assets/security-trimming-apps/index>`
 + **Only current business profile**: If only publishing apps from the current business profile should be listed, select this option (default).
 + **Site template**: Select publishing app template from the list.
 You must select template, even if just one is available.
-+ **Run query on load**: Decide if the query should be run on load, so the list is filled with publishing apps, or not.
-If a list is very long it can be a good idea to add a search box, and to deselect this option.
-You add a search box under Filter, see below.
-(This option is moved to the Filter section in Omnia 7.0 and later).

 Display
 --------